-There are three tiers of WOW words that can be used with young children:
+There are three tiers of WOW words:

 Tier 1: Everyday Basic Words - "Friend", "Happy", or "Baby."

 Tier 2: WOW Words - High frequency words for more mature language users.
 These can be used regularly to support language development.
 "Freezing", "Discover", "Marvellous."